REST API

 How to get a table/model definition in JSON form with bash

 Only relevant commands are shown.
-For the entire shellscript, see the Bash tutorial.
+For the entire shell script, see the Bash tutorial.

 #/bin/bash